Further inspire your kiddos to start healthy eating conversations with books and activities!

 Additional grants can support different aspects of your program!

-Use the easy-to-use CrowdRise funding platform to raise funds for your garden.
+Use this easy-to-use fundraising platform to raise funds for your garden.

-Sell seeds at a 50% profit for your school.
+Sell seeds at a 50% profit for your school here.

-Expand your garden knowledge, learn best practices for growing with kids, and connect with other inspiring educators like you at these regular garden conferences:
+Expand your garden knowledge, learn best practices, and connect with other inspiring educators like yourself through trainings and resources offered by these organizations

 The Edible Schoolyard Project offers various trainings and resources on principles and practical tools for engaging students in lessons in the kitchen, garden, and cafeteria.
 Either virtually or in person at their flagship kitchen garden program at MLK Jr Middle School in Berkeley, CA, the Edible Schoolyard also offers an annual summer training.